 On successful completion of this subject the learner will be able to:

-- Describe and critically analyse current public health nutrition practice contexts, priorities, strategies and initiatives at a national and international level
+- Critically analyse public health nutrition practice contexts, priorities, strategies and initiatives.

-- Demonstrate capacity building strategy awareness and describe the role of capacity building as a core strategy in public health nutrition intervention development and implementation
+- Incorporate capacity building as a core strategy in public health nutrition intervention development and implementation plans.

-- Identify and analyse public health nutrition problems as a prelude to intervention prioritisation and design
+- Collect appropriate information and analyse public health nutrition problems to inform intervention planning.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar